"Let us begin."

 The reason he asked me for my opinion, was due to him getting ripped off by a Cowboy builder recently, and he knew about my building work and teaching background.
 I must admit at the time, I was not comfortable in giving him an answer.

-I know the pitfalls, and how important it is for anyone looking to find a good trades person, to know what they are doing from the start.
+I know the pitfalls, and how important it is for anyone looking to find a good tradesperson, to know what they are doing from the start.
 So at the time, I informed him that I was not able to give him any information off the top of my head, and left it at that.

 "Doing your due diligence!"

 The sad thing is, even though there have been numerous programmes on TV highlighting what Dominic said, people are still getting ripped every day.
-Fast forward to 2020 and click here , to see another nightmare case from Surrey County Council Trading Standards.
+Fast forward to 2020 and click here, to see another nightmare case from Surrey County Council Trading Standards.

 Due to my working background, I have seen that there is always a pattern as to why people get ripped off.
 It comes down to not doing their due diligence in most cases.
-Listen to my short video for the answer.
-Plan For Success.

 "Start with why?"

-I learnt that we all have something in common as human beings, and that is we want to avoid pain and gain pleasure.
+I learned that we all have something in common as human beings, and that is we want to avoid pain and gain pleasure.
 So what does this have to do with finding your ideal building service?

 Have you ever asked yourself, "Why on earth didn't I see that coming? "